-- those who currently owe the Council money for: rent arrears from the Council's emergency accommodation; rent deposit bond claim; or have not made regular payments for a loan for rent in advance; - those with current or former rent arrears with another Council or housing association or private landlord; or - owe Council Tax to Mole Valley District Council.
+- those with current or former rent arrears with another Council or housing association or private landlord; or - owe Council Tax to Mole Valley District Council.

-Applicants with these debts will qualify to join once they have paid the debt in full.
-Where 12 regular payments have been made towards the debt the Housing Options Manager, on a case by case basis, will take into account the remaining debt and will decide whether the applicant may join the register.
-12 regular payments will be defined as 12 consecutive weekly payments or three consecutive monthly payments.
-Applicants who then qualify to join the housing register because they have made the required regular payments must continue to make regular payments until the debt is paid, should payments either cease or become irregular the application will be temporarily suspended.
-If regular repayments have not commenced within 28 days the housing application will be closed.
+Applicants with these debts will qualify to join once they have made 12 consecutive weekly payments towards the debt (or three consecutive months).
+Applicants who then qualify to join the housing register because they have made the required regular payments must continue to make regular payments until the debt is paid.
+Should payments either cease or become irregular the application will be temporarily suspended and the applicant informed.
+If regular repayments have not commenced within 28 days of the suspension the housing application will be closed.

-Where a member of the armed forces, or their spouse or separated or divorced partner accrues debts due to mesne profit charges of remaining in service accommodation past the end of their notice, these will be looked at on an individual basis by the HomeChoice Assistants or officers.
+Where a member of the armed forces, or their spouse or separated or divorced partner accrues debts due to mesne profit charges of remaining in service accommodation past the end of their notice, these will be looked at on an individual basis by the Home Choice Officers.
 This is because housing costs support for mesne profit charges is not available within Universal Credit, nor is Housing Benefit available to those living in a Crown Property.